rapidspeciation/biodiversity_genomics_course/README.md

 - Genetic Terminology [Elston, et al 2012](Paper/Elston_2012_Genetic_Terminology.pdf)
 - Phylogenomics reveals the evolutionary timing and pattern of butterflies and moths [Kawahara, et al 2019](Papers/kawahara_etal-2019_phylogenomic_reveals_evolutionary_timing_pattern_butterflies_and_moths)
 - A method for genome-wide genealogy estimation for thousands of samples [Speidel, et al., 2019](Papers/A_method_for_genome_wide_genealogy.pdf)
-- BUSCO Update: Novel and Streamlined Workflows along with Broader and Deeper Phylogenetic Coverage for Scoring of Eukaryotic, Prokaryotic, and Viral Genomes [Manni, et al., 2021](Papers/BUSCO_Update_Novel_and_Streamlined_Workflows.pdf)

 ### Reviews on speciation
 - What does Drosophila genetics tell us about speciation?
 [Mallet, J., 2006](Papers/Mallet,J_2006_speciation.pdf)